 Everest base camp trek is a heritage site so using a drone without permission is strictly prohibited.
 So don’t think there is not security around me and I can use the drone.
 If you do this mistake, you might be in trouble.

 Be Careful With Altitude - Everest Base Camp Trekking Tips

 Altitude sickness is a serious problem in the Everest region.
 It can kill people quickly so you need to be very careful with this.
 You will fly from Kathmandu (1350m) to Lukla (2840m) directly so it is already high enough.
 Normally, it takes 12 days to finish the Everest base camp trek so don’t try to trek with limited time and take enough acclimatization rest days on the way up.

 You need to walk slow, drink plenty of clean water, eat well, sleep well, keep warm and take enough acclimatization rest days to avoid the problem of altitude sickness.
-If you find some symptoms like vomiting, tiredness while resting, headache, feel like drunken, difficulties to sleep and breathe, you need to talk to the guide and follow the instruction.
-If the condition gets worst, it is better to rest at the same place or try to descend as soon as possible.
+If you find some symptoms like vomiting, tiredness while resting, headache, feeling like drunken, difficulties sleeping and breathing, you need to talk to the guide and follow the instruction.
+If the condition gets worst, it is better to rest in the same place or try to descend as soon as possible.
 If you decide to descend, don’t walk alone and take one friend with you.

 Hope the tips above help you a lot.
 If you have any queries regarding the Everest base camp trek, you can contact us and ask anything.
 We are happy to provide any trip regarding solutions.

 These tips do not only apply on the Everest base camp trek, But It is also really usable on any trek in Nepal like a long trek in the Annapurna region, Manaslu region, Langtang region and Kanchenjunga region.
 But if you are doing some short and easy trekking in Nepal, not all the tips need to apply.